All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Actionable tips and tricks for preserving muscle while on GLP-1 medication.
 Simple dietary hacks, protein strategies, and smart habits that protect lean mass during weight loss.

-Keeping your muscle while losing fat on GLP-1 medication does not have to be complicated, but it does require intentional choices every day.
+Keeping your muscle while losing fat on GLP-1 medication doesn't have to be complicated, but it does require intentional choices every day.
 We have put together our best tips and tricks from working with patients who have successfully maintained their lean mass throughout treatment.

 Why These Tips Matter

 Weight loss on GLP-1 medications is often fast and dramatic.
-While that is exciting, speed comes with a risk: your body can shed muscle alongside fat if you are not proactive.
+While that's exciting, speed comes with a risk: your body can shed muscle alongside fat if you aren't proactive.
 The tips below are practical, actionable steps that our patients have used to tilt the balance toward fat loss and away from muscle loss.

 Tip 1: Front-Load Protein at Every Meal